Can I be straight up with you? Narcissists destroy good people.

 Narcissists want you to believe you are a greedy gold-digger so they can waltz away with everything.
 In fact, they truly believe you don’t deserve anything and will do all in their power to keep from splitting assets, paying alimony, or paying child support.
 If they see you’re not backing down, that they may have to split the joint property, or pay you any kind of support, they will again pretend to have had an epiphany (yet will continue their affairs behind your back).

 If you can, get a good attorney and a Private Investigator.

 Scheme #4 – Buttering you up and then asking you to give them money or enter into a financial commitment with them.

 I’ve lost count of the number of people I’ve worked with who have been financially devastated because they gave in to the narcissist’s seemingly genuine requests to give them a loan, start a business together, open joint accounts, and/or buy a house or vacation home together.

-They may also lend you money or pay for a big-ticket item to make you believe they are generous, but it’s only to instill in you a sense of obligation in preparation for the debilitating shaft you’ll get from them later.
+They may have loaned you money or paid for a big-ticket item at some point to make you believe they are generous, but it was only to instill in you a sense of obligation in preparation for the debilitating shaft you’d get from them later.

 Another scheme that falls into this category is their asking for your support while they are unemployed.
 These schemes are all designed to “break the seal” in the area of financial matters so they can take shocking liberties later, such as: